Want to know more about Steppenwolf?

 Watch this brief video about who we are.

 The Steppenwolf ensemble first began performing in the mid-1970s in the basement of a Highland Park, IL church, the ambitious brainchild of three high school and college friends: Jeff Perry, Terry Kinney and Gary Sinise.
 Fast forward 40 years and the Steppenwolf Theatre Company has become the nation’s premier ensemble theater—redefining the landscape of acting and performance.
-The ensemble has grown to 44 members who represent a remarkable generation of actors, directors and playwrights.
-Thrilling, powerful, groundbreaking productions from Balm in Gilead and Grapes of Wrath to August: Osage County—and accolades that included the National Medal of Arts and eleven Tony® Awards—have made the theater legendary.
+The ensemble has grown to 46 members who represent a remarkable generation of actors, directors and playwrights.
+Thrilling, powerful, groundbreaking productions from Balm in Gilead and Grapes of Wrath to August: Osage County—and accolades that included the National Medal of Arts and twelve Tony® Awards—have made the theater legendary.
 Steppenwolf’s artistic force remains rooted in the original vision of its founders: an artist-driven theater, whose vitality is defined by its sharp appetite for groundbreaking, innovative work.

 Steppenwolf operates as a not-for-profit organization relying on community support to produce or presents up to 16 plays and nearly 700 performances, readings and other events every year on our three stages.
 The theater’s artistic and educational programs draw a multi-generational audience of nearly 200,000 from the greater metropolitan Chicago area, while our impact reaches well beyond this region with productions that tour nationally and internationally.

 Steppenwolf Theatre Company is where great acting meets big ideas.
 Our passion is to tell stories about how we live now.
 Our mission is to engage audiences in an exchange of ideas that makes us think harder, laugh longer, feel more.

-Steppenwolf is committed to year-round programing that engages our multi-generational audience with thought-provoking productions and helps develop new plays, new audiences and new artists for the future of American theater.
+Steppenwolf is committed to year-round programming that engages our multi-generational audience with thought-provoking productions and helps develop new plays, new audiences and new artists for the future of American theater.

 Our one-of-a-kind special events are unique opportunities to celebrate the work seen on our stages.
 We endeavor to create an environment where our various communities can come together to talk about the ideas expressed in our work and to share their unique experiences.